ology/techn.ology.net/blog/2022/01/20/musical-fingerprints-with-radial-bar-charts/index.markdown

 ![XYZ](radial/XYZ.png)

 As you can see, this is not the sexiest chart.
 There are many many other libraries out there, but the one I chose was the simplest at the time.
+The red polygon represents the song in question ("XYZ" in the above case).
+Grey is for the average of all 26 tunes.

 Anyway, here are the rest of the tunes from my last release, "X", located on [my YouTube page](https://www.youtube.com/channel/UCHTS8kJCGNo_4d5x6POCTVw):